chenhaotian/Bayesian-Bricks/README.raw.md

 ![](./notes_pictures/mixtureModelPO.png)

-With DP-MM, one only need to **1.** update the DP prior (as defined in previous R example) into posterior with the information of the 4 observed samples, and **2.** use the posterior as prior of the Gibbs sampling procedure.

-This can be achieved by adding 2 additional steps after  `obj <- DP(...)` in the previous R example:
+With DP-MM, one only need to **1.** update the DP prior (as defined in previous R example) with the information of the 4 observed samples, and **2.** use the updated prior as the prior of the Gibbs sampling procedure.
+These 2 steps can be achieved by adding following code after `obj <- DP(...)` in the previous R example:

 ```R
 ## 1. add the information of the 4 observed samples to the DP object